qwerty0710/Distributed-Systems/Assignment-3/README.md

 ```bash
 python3 request.py
 ```

+# Assumptions, Design Choices and Implementation Details
+## Assumptions
+1. The server containers are running on the same machine.
+2. The servers contains multiple shards and each shard has multiple replicas.
+3. The load balancer is running on the same machine as the server containers.

+## Design of Load Balancer
+The load balancer is implemented using FastAPI.
+Heartbeat runs in the background and checks the health of the servers periodically.
+If a server is down, the load balancer will keep trying to spawn the server again for specific number of time and copy the shard entries from other replicas.
+If it fails to spawn the server, it will remove the server from the database.

+## Design of Server

 # Following are some of the observations and analysis for the developed distributed database. <br />
 ## A-1 : Report the read and write speed for 10000 writes and 10000 reads in the default configuration given in task 2. <br />
 We managed to read and write for 10000 data points.
 The read speed was 360.45seconds and write speed was 526.77 seconds.